Close Menu

 Stand-Up Comedy Career

-Burr started hitting Boston comedy clubs in the early ’90s, developing his signature style of angry observations about everyday life.
+Burr started in Boston clubs in the early ’90s, building his now-famous rants about daily life and relationships.
 His rants about relationships, sports, and social issues weren’t polished at first, but audiences loved his honesty.

 Moving to New York in the late ’90s changed everything.
 Regular spots at the Comedy Cellar helped him refine his act and build a following.
 Comedy Central noticed, giving him his first televised special in 2005.

-Netflix transformed Burr’s earning power completely.
+Netflix boosted Burr’s income and global reach.
 “Paper Tiger” and “Live at Red Rocks” reached millions of viewers worldwide.
 Top-tier comedians can earn $5-20 million for Netflix specials, and Burr’s deals likely fall in the $2-5 million range based on his popularity and track record.

-“Breaking Bad” put Burr on Hollywood’s radar when he played Patrick Kuby.
+Burr’s role as Patrick Kuby in “Breaking Bad” raised his Hollywood profile.
 That role led to bigger opportunities and higher paychecks.
 Recurring TV roles on major networks pay $20,000-75,000 per episode for established actors.

 Directing “Old Dads” for Netflix marked a career milestone.
-Multi-hyphenate deals—where you write, direct, and star—can earn $3-7 million total.
+Deals where stars write, direct, and act can bring in $3–7 million.
 Burr maintained creative control while maximizing his payday across multiple roles.

 Podcasting Success

 The Monday Morning Podcast started as a simple way to stay connected with fans between tours.
 Now it generates serious money through advertising partnerships.
-Popular comedy podcasts charge $25-50 per thousand downloads for sponsor spots.
+Top comedy podcasts charge $25–50 per thousand downloads from sponsors.

 With over 500,000 downloads per episode and 3-4 episodes weekly, Burr’s podcast likely earns $400,000-600,000 annually from ads alone.
 The show also promotes his other projects, creating indirect value that boosts ticket sales and special viewership.

-The “Bill Bert Podcast” with Bert Kreischer adds another revenue stream.
+He also co-hosts the “Bill Bert Podcast” with Bert Kreischer, adding another income stream.
 Joint podcasts typically split advertising income 50/50, and the combined star power of both comedians attracts premium sponsors willing to pay top dollar.

 Real Estate and Investments